As COVID-19 progresses, it’s hard to ignore the far-reaching effects of the pandemic.

 - Use contactless payment methods.
 Facilitate payment in a way that your staff has no contact with clients, whether that’s using digital card payments or making the most of punch-card programs (through which clients purchase a package of services in advance and don’t pay at each visit).

-Once again, pet care management software can help your business implement these physical distancing measures
+Pet care management software can help your business implement these physical distancing measures

 For example, you can easily view an overview of the schedule at any point and make changes as needed.
 This prevents too many staff members from working at any given time.